What are you looking for?

 Health and Emergencies in Uganda

-There’s a risk of contracting dengue fever, chikungunya and the Zika virus in Uganda.
+There’s a risk of contracting dengue fever, chikungunya, and the Zika virus in Uganda.
 All three illnesses are transmitted by mosquitos but there are no preventative medications for them.
 Again, try to prevent mosquito bites as best you can.

 Health Care System

 Uganda has both public and private healthcare facilities.
 Public healthcare facilities are understaffed and lack medical equipment and drugs.
-If you have a health problem or medical emergency you should visit a private clinic or hospital, where you’ll need to pay for your treatment and then get reimbursed by your travel insurance.
+If you have a health problem or medical emergency, you should visit a private clinic or hospital, where you’ll need to pay for your treatment and then get reimbursed by your travel insurance.

 Medical Emergencies

 If your medical emergency is not serious, then get to the closest town and try to find a private clinic or hospital.
-For more serious emergencies, unless you’re in Kampala and can reach a private clinic, then you need to contact a medical evacuation service (such as MAF on +256 772 777 208) which will transport you by plane to the closest private hospital for treatment.
+For more serious emergencies, unless you’re in Kampala and can reach a private clinic, you need to contact a medical evacuation service (such as MAF on +256 772 777 208) which will transport you by plane to the closest private hospital for treatment.

 What Our Guests Have to Say?